 Jeni Brazeal, Program Coordinator, Healthy Youth Partnership

 The Christmas lights go up, the smell of fresh cut Christmas trees are all around, stockings are hung so Santa can fill them and cookies are made.
-December signals festivities, family and fun for most children.
-However, foster youth experience the holidays very differently.
+December signals festivities, family, and fun for most children.
+However, holidays for foster youth can look very different.

 The hustle and bustle of the holidays can be overwhelming for foster youth and young adults who have left foster care.
 In addition to from having limited contact with their extended biological families, they may spend the holidays completely apart from their siblings.
 Often siblings in foster care are in separate placements, which can be especially hard around the holiday season.
 One Foster Care Alumni of America (FCAA) member stated, “I found that being with loved ones the whole season is what makes the Holidays so special.
 Going home on just two days or even for the weekend wasn’t enough.”